-Herbal preparation tested Posology Experimental model Reference Main non-clinical conclusions extract Isolated steroidal saponin glycosides: 0.1-100μM lines (murine melanoma B16F1 cells) Restrain of the intracellular synthesis of melanin Isolated steroidal saponins Diosgenin Oral route: Low protein diet containing 0 (control), 0.05, 0.1 or 0.2% (w/w) of diosgenin.
-In vivo Male hairless mice (Hos:HR- 1) - low collagen skin mouse model Haratake et al. 2017 Diosgenin led to a dose-dependent improvement in skin collagen content by shifting the dynamics of the fibroblasts.
-8 weeks
+Herbal preparation tested Strength Posology Experimental model Reference Main non-clinical conclusions (no details on DER) hydroalcoholic extract as ointments at 5 or 10% wound models 14 days the 10% preparation.
+Other preparations or substances Trigonella foenum- graecum seeds methanol (MeOH) extract and Isolated steroidal saponins Isolate steroidal saponin glycosides: 0.1-100 μM In vitro Cultured cell lines (murine melanoma B16F1 cells) Kawabata et al., 2011 Suppression of pro- inflammatory cytokines Restrain of the intracellular synthesis of melanin.
+Diosgenin Oral use: Low protein diet containing 0 (control), 0.05, 0.1 or 0.2% (w/w) of diosgenin 8 weeks In vivo Male hairless mice (Hos:HR-1) - low collagen skin mouse model Haratake et al., 2017 Diosgenin led to a dose-dependent improvement in skin collagen content by shifting the dynamics o the fibroblasts.

 Several non-clinical pharmacology studies have been performed with comparable preparations to the ones in the monograph or with isolated components for both oral and cutaneous use.
-Results are in line with the traditional uses, reporting effects that can be related to the increase of appetite dose-independent (Petit et al. 1993) and effects on mechanisms of skin inflammation and skin healing which are dose- or concentration dependent (Muralidharan et al. 2016, Haratake et al. 2017 and Kawabata et al., 2011).
+Results are in line with the traditional uses, reporting effects that can be related to the increase of appetite dose-independent (Petit et al., 1993) and effects on mechanisms of skin inflammation and skin healing which are dose or concentration dependent (Muralidharan et al., 2016, Haratake et al., 2017 and Kawabata et al., 2011).